wrdwllm/df_lab/content/Outcomes/Overview.md

 Students enrolled in the Melbourne School of Design’s Master of Architecture program developed designs for a site in Fisherman’s Bend, with the goal of improving the lives of non-human stakeholders in urban environments.
 The subjects were a collaboration between the Melbourne School of Design (MSD) and the ADD+F Research Hub, with funding from the Creative Futures Fund and FB IDEAs.

 The students developed speculative designs for novel habitats and data collection schemes.

-Students in DF_LAB used novel digital fabrication methods to reconstitute fallen tree branches into artificial habitats for local birds like the superb fairy-wren.
-For SI_LAB, the students investigated how sensor data could inform design responses for non-human stakeholders living in urban sites.
+Students in DF_Lab used digital design, 3D scanning, and robotic fabrication to construct a larger structure made from reclaimed tree branches that serves as a habitat for solitary native bees.

+SI_Lab students used digital design and data collection, including sound, sunlight, and temperature data, to develop a methodology for identifying locations in urban environments where more-than-humans can thrive.
+They used the [[Superb fairy-wren]], a native bird found in Fishermans Bend, as a test case.

-At key points during the semester, the groups met to share their work and refine these methods.
+At key points during the semester, the groups met to investigate whether their developing methodologies could be mutually supportive.

 ## Design intention